in-tech-gration/website/README.md

   <h3>Firebase Setup</h3>

-  Create a `.env.local` file that contains the environment variables below:
+  Rename the `.env.local.sample` file (found in the root directory) to `env.local` and update the environmental variable values with the ones you got from Firebase.

-  *Be careful to never upload the file above*
+  *Be careful never to upload the .env.local file.
+You want the file added in your .gitignore*

   ```Dotenv
   NEXT_PUBLIC_FIREBASE_API_KEY=api-key